 Most Dialysis Patients Receive Treatment in Clinics.
 Most people with kidney failure receive dialysis at chronic dialysis clinics (CDCs), although some may receive dialysis at hospitals or in their own homes.
-About 600 licensed CDCs in California provide dialysis to roughly 80,000 patients each month.
+About 650 licensed CDCs in California provide dialysis to roughly 80,000 patients each month.
 Given how often patients need dialysis and how long treatments last, clinics often offer services six days per week and often are open outside of typical business operating hours.

-Patients' Own Doctors Oversee Treatment.
-When a patient has kidney failure, the patient's doctor develops a plan of care, which could include a referral for dialysis.
-The patient's doctor designs the dialysis treatment plan, including specific aspects such as frequency, duration, and associated medicines.
+Patients' Own Physician Oversee Treatment.
+When a patient has kidney failure, the patient's physician develops a plan of care, which could include a referral for dialysis.
+The patient's physician designs the dialysis treatment plan, including specific aspects such as frequency, duration, and associated medicines.
 CDCs carry out the treatment.
-The patient's doctor continues to oversee the patient's care.
-Under federal rules, the doctor must visit the patient during dialysis treatment at the CDC at least once per month.
+The patient's physician continues to oversee the patient's care.
+Under federal rules, the physician must visit the patient during dialysis treatment at the CDC at least once per month.

 Various Entities Own and Operate CDCs, With Two Entities Owning/Operating the Vast Majority of Them.
-Two private for-profit companies-DaVita, Inc. and Fresenius Medical Care-are the "governing entity" of nearly three-quarters of licensed CDCs in California.
+Two private for-profit companies-DaVita, Inc. and Fresenius Medical Care-

+Legislative Analyst's Office California Legislature Gabriel Petek, Legislative Analyst 925 L Street, Suite 1000, Sacramento, CA 95814 (916) 445-4656 are the "governing entity" of nearly three-quarters of licensed CDCs in California.
 (The measure refers to the governing entity as the entity that owns or operates the CDC.)
 The remaining CDCs are owned and operated by a variety of nonprofit and for-profit governing entities.
 Most of these other governing entities have multiple CDCs in California, while a small number own or operate a single CDC.
-Currently, the majority of CDCs' earnings exceed costs, while a smaller share of CDCs operate at a loss.
+In recent years, the majority of CDCs' earnings exceed costs, while a smaller share of CDCs operate at a loss.
 A governing entity that owns or operates multiple CDCs can use its higher-earning CDCs to help support its CDCs that operate at a loss.